powerman/perl-Crypt-MatrixSSL3/README.md

-Everything you need is included here, but check the MatrixSSL.org web site to make sure you've got the latest version of the MatrixSSL "C" code if you like (it's in the directory "./matrixssl" of this package if you want to replace the included version from the MatrixSSL.org download site.)
+Everything you need is included here, but check the MatrixSSL.org web site to make sure you've got the latest version of the MatrixSSL "C" code if you like (it's in the directory "./inc" of this package if you want to replace the included version from the MatrixSSL.org download site).

+# API BACKWARD COMPATIBILITY AND STATUS

+MatrixSSL tends to make incompatible API changes in minor releases, so **every next version of Crypt::MatrixSSL3 may have incompatible API changes**!

+This version adds several new features which isn't well-tested yet and thus considered unstable:

+- Support for shared session cache using shared memory
+- Stateless ticket session resuming support
+- Loading the DH param for DH cipher suites
+- Application Layer Protocol Negotiation callback support
+- SNI (virtual hosts)
+- OCSP staple
+- Certificate Transparency
+- Support for TLS\_FALLBACK\_SCSV
+- Partial support for "status\_request" TLS extension
+- Browser preferred ciphers

+    Selecting our strongest ciphers from the client supported list.

 # TERMINOLOGY

 When a client establishes an SSL connection without sending a SNI extension in its CLIENT\_HELLO message we say that the client connects to the **default server**.

 If a SNI extension is present then the client connects to a **virtual host**.